Board & Staff

 Dr. Latta is the Vice President for University Advancement at the University of Findlay in Ohio where she oversees fundraising, alumni and parent relations, the nationally-known Mazza Museum, and community outreach.
 A strong believer in the value of philanthropy, education, and community involvement, Dr. Latta is a frequent presenter across the nation as well as internationally on development and board governance issues.
 She is active in many civic and professional organizations, and also enjoys reading, exercising, visiting museums, traveling, and cooking.

-Katherine became the manager of the newly-formed Watterson Family Foundation in October 2018, after spending over a decade in non-profit fundraising at Vanderbilt Children’s Hospital and for the KORE Foundation in Haiti.
-She continues to serve on KORE’s Board, is active in her church and community, and is passionate about connecting generosity with strong organizations focused on long-term change.
-Katherine is a graduate of the University of Richmond, and wife to Rico, a Dane she met in Spain.
+Katherine has managed the Watterson Family Foundation since its inception in October 2018, after spending more than a decade in non-profit fundraising at Vanderbilt Children’s Hospital and for the KORE Foundation in Haiti.
+She serves on several local, non-profit boards, is active in her church, and is passionate about connecting generosity with strong organizations focused on long-term change.
+Katherine is a graduate of the University of Richmond, and has earned designation as Charter Advisor in Philanthropy® through the American College of Financial Services.
+She is wife to Rico, a Dane she met in Spain.
 They have two beautiful daughters and live in Gallatin, TN.
 Katherine loves being outdoors, traveling, and spending time with her family and friends, especially over a good meal.

 Cynthia Primo Martin is a retired nonprofit executive specializing in agency management, fund development, and marketing.
 She has served as director/trustee of numerous nonprofit organizations, including University of Delaware, Delaware Community Foundation (DCF), Delaware Symphony Association, African American Endowment Fund at DCF, Brandywine Chapter of the Association of Fundraising Professionals, St. Andrew’s School, United Way of Delaware, and the Watterson Family Foundation.
 Earlier in her career, she served as human resources and equal employment opportunity director for a major insurance company.